 Governing Body

-The members of this body are elected by the alumni community every 2-3 years.
-This committee has the authority to plan, execute, and run the association with input from alumni dignitaries in the executive committee.
-The following are the roles and responsibilities of the governing body:
+Members are elected by the alumni community every two to three years.
+This committee has the authority to plan, execute, and run the association.
+Key roles include:

-- Vice President: The VP assists the president, oversees many aspects of the association and acts as temporary head when the president is unavailable.
+- Vice President — Assists the president, oversees multiple aspects of the association, and acts as temporary head when the president is unavailable

-- Treasurer: The treasurer drafts the association’s budget, supervises the spending and oversees the inflow of funds through donations and fundraisers.
+- Treasurer — Drafts the association’s budget, supervises spending, and oversees fund inflows through donations and fundraisers

-- Executive Member(s): These honorary positions are generally filled by alumni to give suggestions and to participate in decision-making.
+- Executive Members — Honorary positions filled by alumni to offer suggestions and participate in decision-making

 Executive Committee